 Still, when I was developing this recipe, I didn’t intend it to be a grilled dish.
 On the stovetop, it’s good … it’s easy … it’s fast.
-But that grilled flavor?
-Oh, it makes it so much more wonderful.
+But that grilled flavor makes it so much more wonderful.

 Tomorrow, the leftovers will top our homemade pizza for dinner.
 Can’t wait.

 - 1 1/2 lb boneless, , skinless chicken, trimmed and pounded into 1/2 inch thick cutlets

 - 1 lemon, , juiced

 - salt and pepper